gendx/tyrex/README.md

 Then, you will need to bind them together into the program.
 Add entries in class `tyrex::parse::Document` and `tyrex::graphic::TypeSelector` (in `src/graphic/dialog/`).
 You can also specify the *magic* of your format in `tyrex::parse::Document` to quickly determine the type of unknown files.

+## License

+*Copyright (C) 2014  G. Endignoux*

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see [www.gnu.org/licenses/gpl-3.0.txt](http://www.gnu.org/licenses/gpl-3.0.txt).